nautobot/nautobot-app-golden-config/docs/dev/local_dev_quickstart.md

 # Local Dev Environment Quickstart Guide

-This repo is intended to quickly get started with a local Golden Config instance using sample data, virutal Arista lab devices, and a local ephemeral Git server.
+This repo is intended to quickly get a developer started with a local Golden Config instance using sample data, virtual Arista lab devices, and a local ephemeral Git server.

 By default, this guide will automatically deploy 2 Arista virtual cEOS devices and 1 Git server as Docker containers, then fully configure Nautobot and Golden Config with all required objects for 4 devices named "ceos[1-4]".
 Finally, it will run the inital Golden Config Job for backups, intended, and compliance against all 4 devices.